 Future Hardware 4 Vehicles

-Elon Musk announced that the Cybertruck, which will enter limited production in Summer 2023, will debut with HW4 as well.
+The Cybertruck, which entered production in Fall of 2023, debuted with HW4 as well.
 This means that all of Tesla’s current and all future and new models will eventually have the new hardware that will enable more advanced self-driving capabilities and features.

 How Can I Tell If I Have Hardware 4?

 If you’re ordering a new Tesla, check your vehicle’s inventory page.
 It should list Autopilot as follows: